atareao/expulsabot/README.md

 The webhook is a the endpoint, you must tell Telegram to point to.
 If your url is `https://expulsabot.tuservidor.com`, and the WEBHOOK is `bfc7dabd-27ef-4f27-9eeb-55726e388335`...
 You must tell Telegram following url `https://expulsabot.tuservidor.com/bfc7dabd-27ef-4f27-9eeb-55726e388335`

+To get a webhook you can use a [uuid generator](https://www.uuidgenerator.net/)

 <!-- end using -->

 <!-- start contributing -->